joshbegley/nyt-latest/previous.md

 `Los Angeles doubled its win total from last season in Harbaugh's first year at the helm. `\
 https://nytimes.com/athletic/6023423/2024/12/28/chargers-patriots-score-result-takeaways/

-**Musk Doubles Down on Support for German Far-Right AfD**\
+**Musk Doubles Down on Support for German Far-Right Party**\
-`The world’s richest man, a key adviser to President-elect Donald Trump, ridicules critics over his backing of the German extremist party, as Germany prepares for elections.`\
+`The world’s richest man, a key adviser to President-elect Donald Trump, ridicules critics over his backing of the German extremist party AfD, as Germany prepares for elections.`\
 https://nytimes.com/2024/12/28/world/europe/musk-support-for-german-far-right-afd.html

 **Titans RB Tony Pollard out with ankle injury vs. Jaguars**\